cantgetpastmesa/Life_Cycle_Assessment_Simulator/README.md

 The link to the template: https://github.com/ISIS1225DEVS/Reto4-Template.git

-In order to properly use this software, your machine has to run a recent version of Python and have installed the following libraries.
+In order to properly use this software, your machine has to run a recent version of Python and have installed the following libraries:
 1. MatPlotLib
 2. NumPy
 3. Tabulate